-Hypothesis testing was conducted to determine the effect of the independent variable on the dependent variable partially (t test) or simultaneously (f test), as follows:

-T. Statistical Test

-Partial regression testing (t test) aims to test the effect of each independent variable partially on the dependent variable.
-Testing is done by comparing with.
-For determine in this study by looking at the t distribution table with a significance level of = 0.05, degree of freedom (df) = 0.05, then the value = 0.05, then the value = 0.05, degree of freedom (df) = 0.05, then the value = 0.05, then the value = 0.05, degree of freedom (df) = 0.05, then the value = 0.05, the value
+Hypothesis testing was conducted to determine the effect of the independent variable on the dependent variable partially (t test) or simultaneously (f test), as follows: T .
+Statistical Test partial regression testing (t test) aims to test the effect of each independent variable partially on the dependent variable.
+Testing is done by comparing with .
+Fordetermine in this study by looking at the t distribution table with a significance level of = 0.05, degree of freedom (df) = nk-1 (df = 50-2-1), then the value = 2.011 is obtained .
+Besides, comparing with , this test can also be done by comparing the significance level of each variable with the level of significance.
+Based on table 21, the effect of the independent variable on the dependent variable is presented as follows:

-- 1. In the table 21, the value of competence is of 4.768 > 2011 with a significance level of 0.000 < 0.05, it can be concluded that it is accepted, which means that the results of hypothesis testing indicate that the competency variable (X1) has a partial effect on audit quality (Y). - 2.
-In table 21, the value for auditor independence is 2,909 > 2011 with a significance level of 0.006 < 0.05, it can be concluded that it is accepted, which means that the results of hypothesis testing indicate that the auditor independence variable (X2) has a partial effect on audit quality (Y).
+- In the table 21, the value of competence is of 4.768 > 2011 with a significance level of 0.000 < 0.05, it can be concluded that it is accepted, which means that the results of hypothesis testing indicate that the competency variable (X1) has a partial effect on audit quality (Y). - 2.
+In table 21, the value for auditor independence is 2,909 > 2011 with a significance level of 0.006 <0.05, it can be concluded that it is accepted, which means that the results of hypothesis testing indicate that the auditor independence variable (X2) has a partial effect on audit quality (Y).